sarriaroman/photoviewer/README.md

 PhotoViewer.show('http://my_site.com/my_image.jpg', 'Optional Title');
 ```

-Optionally you can pass third parameter option as object.
+You have to pass as third parameter the following options as object.

 Options:
-* share: Option is used to hide and show the share option.
+* share: boolean - Option is used to hide and show the share option.
-* closeBtn: Option for close button visibility when share false [ONLY FOR iOS]
+* closeBtn: boolean - Option for close button visibility when share false [ONLY FOR iOS]
-* copyToReference: If you need to copy image to reference before show then set it true [ONLY FOR iOS]
+* copyToReference: boolean - If you need to copy image to reference before show then set it true [ONLY FOR iOS]
+* headers: string - HTTP Headers [MUST BE PROVIDED]
+* picassoOptions: object - Options for picasso dependency [ONLY FOR ANDROID]

 ##### Usage